 The Richard Kelly Grant was established by the New York Section of the Illuminating Engineering Society in 1980.
 Originally conceived as a scholarship program and later opened to young persons working in lighting in North America, the Grant is administered by the New York Section under the auspices of the IES.

 Robert E. Thunen Memorial Scholarships

 Applications for the Thunen Memorial Scholarship may be submitted by full-time students who desire to study illumination as a career.
 Applications for the Thunen Memorial Scholarship may be made by those who will be a junior, senior or graduate student in an accredited four year college or university located in Northern California, Nevada, Oregon or Washington (the late Mr. Thunen's business territory).

 A scholarship in the amount of $2,500 will be awarded annually to one student who demonstrates creativity, vision and knowledge in the field of architectural lighting.
 This award honors the legacy of lighting pioneer and IES member Sylvan R. Shemitz, FIES.
 As founder of Sylvan R. Shemitz Designs, Inc., now known as The Lighting Quotient, Schemitz patented many major innovations in asymmetric lighting, including elliptipar and tambient, and invented the first single-source task/ambient lighting solution.

 Young Professionals Scholarship Fund (students and new professionals)

-The Illuminating Engineering Society of North America is pleased to announce the establishment of the Young Professionals Scholarship Fund, the purpose of which is to support the attendance of students and emerging professionals at IES Annual Conferences.
+The IES Young Professionals Scholarship Fund supports the attendance of students and emerging professionals at the IES Annual Conference.